dgoppenheimer/md-sims-old/content/en/blog/news/building-this-site.md

 #### Alert Shortcodes

-Here are the different colors assigned to the alert shortcodes will render.
+Here are the different colors assigned to the alert shortcodes, and how each will render.
 You can change the title to whatever you like.

 {{% alert title="Warning" color="warning" %}}
 This is a warning.
 Use `title="Warning" color="warning"`